What Exactly Is Account Based Marketing?

 Is ABM compatible with an intent signal-based approach?

-Yes, the two approaches complement each other perfectly.
-Intent signals help you prioritize your ABM accounts by identifying those going through a key moment (hiring, fundraising, new project).
-Rodz detects over 108 signal types that serve as triggers to activate your ABM campaigns at the optimal moment.
+Yes.
+The two approaches fit together directly.
+Intent signals help prioritize ABM accounts by identifying which ones are going through a key moment: hiring, fundraising, a new project.
+Rodz detects over 108 signal types that work as triggers to activate ABM campaigns at the right moment.

 How many target accounts are needed for an effective ABM strategy?

-It depends on your approach.
-For One-to-One ABM, aim for 5 to 20 strategic accounts.
+It depends on the approach.
+For One-to-One ABM, 5 to 20 strategic accounts is a reasonable range.
 For One-to-Few, 50 to 200 segmented accounts.
-For programmatic ABM powered by buyer intent data, you can target several hundred accounts while maintaining a good level of personalization.
+For programmatic ABM backed by intent data, several hundred accounts can work while still maintaining a meaningful level of personalization.

 How do you measure the ROI of an ABM campaign?

-Track the engagement rate per account (not per individual lead), pipeline generated per target account, and opportunity conversion rate.
-Companies using intent signals as ABM triggers see an average of 4x more qualified meetings.
+Track engagement rate per account rather than per individual lead, pipeline generated per target account, and opportunity conversion rate.
+Companies using intent signals as ABM triggers see, on average, 4x more qualified meetings than those running cold outreach against the same account profile.